Selling An Unprofitable Business

 - The business broker does not want to sell Bob short, however, and must determine whether there is any intangible value of Bob’s business.

-- Of course, one can argue that there is no intangible value (or value based on the goodwill of the bakery by virtue of its brand recognition or established clientele) of Bob’s Bakery because it is losing money.
+- Of course, one can argue that there is no intangible value (or value for its brand recognition, established clientele, website, or phone number) of Bob’s Bakery because it is losing money.

 - It is possible, however, that the bakery creates excellent products beloved by its customers, has been established for decades with an excellent reputation in the local community, or is in a very desirable location for a bakery.